-My current nonfiction book is A River Kwai Story The Sonkrai Tribunal.
+My last nonfiction book is A River Kwai Story The Sonkrai Tribunal.
 I’m author of four previous books, including the first book on how to do research on the Interent.

 Until March 2010, when I took early retirement, I worked for the Canadian Broadcasting Corporation’s news division as the Photo Editor for CBC News and a producer for the news website CBCnews.ca.